-(19) This judgment also gave the Court the opportunity to clarify the procedural rules for the communication of measures to their addressees and those for calculating the period within which an action may be brought.
+This judgment also gave the Court the opportunity to clarify the procedural rules for the communication of measures to their addressees and those for calculating the period within which an action may be brought.
 The Court held that it is only where it is impossible to communicate individually to the person concerned the act by which restrictive measures are adopted and maintained with respect to him that the publication of a notice in the Official Journal of the European Union constitutes the event that causes the period within which an action may be brought to begin to run.
-When the Council has the address for service of a person subject to restrictive measures and validly communicates to him at that address the acts incorporating those measures, no relevance can be ascribed to the fact that the period for bringing proceedings against those acts might be more favourable to that person if it were calculated from the date of publication in the Official Journal of the notice relating to the acts in question, in the light, in particular, of the application of Article 102(1) of the Rules of Procedure, which provides for 14 additional days for the calculation of the period for bringing proceedings from publication of an act in the Official Journal.
-Furthermore, where an act must be notified in order for the period for bringing proceedings to begin to run, it must in principle be sent to the addressee of the act, and not to the lawyers representing him, unless the applicable legislation or an agreement between the parties provides otherwise.
+When the Council has the address for service of a person subject to restrictive measures and validly communicates to him at that address the acts incorporating those measures, no relevance can be ascribed to the fact that the period for bringing proceedings against those acts might be more favourable to that person if it were calculated from the date of publication in the Official Journal of the notice relating to the acts in question, in the light, in particular, of the application of Article 102(1) of the Rules of Procedure, which provides for 14 additional days for the calculation of the period for bringing proceedings from publication of an act in the Official that case, the Court heard an action for annulment directed against a number of acts of the Council whereby it had adopted or maintained restrictive measures against the applicant in his capacity as Governor of the Central Bank of Syria.